What to Expect Before, During, and After Your Home Inspection

 👥 Client Attendance

-• The best time to arrive is around 10:30 a.m., approximately 90 minutes into the inspection.
+• The best time to arrive is typically around 10:00 a.m., which allows me to focus on documenting any significant issues during the initial portion of the inspection.

-• You may arrive earlier if desired, but I kindly ask that you save questions until the end so I can maintain concentration during the critical first phase of the inspection.
+• You may arrive earlier if desired; however, I kindly ask that questions be saved until the end so I can maintain concentration during this critical phase.

 🕒 Inspection Duration